-During this waiting game period, your ankles and feet are likely to swell even more than before.
-However, increased swelling or puffiness around your eyes or a sudden weight gain is cause for concern and should be reported to your doctor immediately as they can be signs of a serious condition called preeclampsia.
+During this waiting game period, your ankles and feet will likely swell even more than before.
+However, increased swelling or puffiness around your eyes or a sudden weight gain is cause for concern.
+It should be reported to your doctor immediately as they can be signs of a serious condition called preeclampsia.

-The best thing you can do for baby and yourself at this point is rest, continue to eat well, and monitor your body for any signs of labor or complications.
-If there is anything left on your "to do" or "to get" list we suggest you have family or friends finish things up for baby preparation and reserve your strength for more important events to come.
+The best thing you can do for the baby and yourself at this point is rest, continue to eat well, and monitor your body for any signs of labor or complications.
+If anything is left on your "to do" or "to get" list, we suggest you have family or friends finish things up for baby preparation and reserve your strength for more important events.
 Labor and delivery can be arduous events that take a lot of energy and a significant amount of time.
-If sleep is elusive because you can't find a comfortable position, this is an excellent time to read more on how to take care of the baby after he arrives.
+If sleep is elusive because you can't find a comfortable position, this is an excellent time to read more about taking care of the baby after he arrives.

 - American Pregnancy Association - Week 38